04 May 2021

 The Companies (Guernsey) Law, 2008 (the “Law”) provides for the creation of the incorporated cell company.
 An ICC is a company which has the power to establish incorporated cells as part of its corporate structure.
 Like a protected cell company (“PCC”), an ICC may comprise any number of incorporated cells (“Cells”).
 However, unlike a protected cell of a PCC an incorporated cell has many of the attributes of a non-cellular company.
 Each incorporated cell has its own board of directors, its own memorandum and articles of incorporation and each is a separate legal entity which must be registered at the Guernsey registry and can sue and be sued in its own name.

-Because each incorporated cell is a separate legal entity one incorporated cell can enter into a transaction with another incorporated cell.
+Because each Cell is a separate legal entity one Cell can enter into a transaction with another Cell.
 This is in marked contrast to the cells of a PCC.
-However, although each Cell has its own board of directors, the Law requires that the identity of the board of directors of an ICC is the same as the directors of each Cell of that ICC.
+However, there are still some common requirements between the Cell and its ICC.
+Currently the Law requires that the identity of the board of directors of an ICC is the same as the directors of each Cell of that ICC.
 This restriction is to be relaxed in legislative amendments expected in May 2021.
 Thereafter, the composition of the board of the ICC and each Cell may differ provided that at least one of the directors of the Cell is also a director of the ICC.

 ICC’s are appealing for two main reasons.
 They enable a form of corporate group structure to be created but with lower administration costs than a traditional group of stand-alone non-cellular companies.
 They may also be regarded as providing even more robust segregation of assets and liabilities than a PCC because the creation of incorporated cells is a more formal process than the creation of protected cells and segregation of the assets of an incorporated cell is slightly less dependent upon the actions of management.

-The written consent of the Guernsey Financial Services Commission (“GFSC”) must be obtained prior to the:
+The written consent of the Guernsey Financial Services Commission (“GFSC”) must be obtained prior to the incorporation of an ICC.

-- conversion of an existing company or PCC into an ICC; or
+- a PCC may convert into an ICC;

 The letters “ICC” or “Incorporated Cell Company” must be included in the ICC’s name and the words “Incorporated Cell” or the letters “IC” must be included in the incorporated cell’s name immediately before the word “Limited”.